-In 2022/23 (as of January 2023 there are 148 children on roll and another 29 children in F1).
+In 2023/24 (as of March 2024 there are 142 children on roll and another 37 children in F1).

-- The percentage of pupils eligible for Free School Meals (Ever 6 FSM%) is 10 = 6.8% compared to 23.0% nationally.
-The deprivation indicator is 0.04 compared to 0.21 nationally (2019). - Banks Road has 12 of the 17 ethnic groups. - Once children arrive at the school, they tend to stay for the whole of the Key Stage (currently approx. 94.6%) - As of January we had 23 (13.9%) children with SEND - 3 children have an EHCP plan - 13.9% of our pupils are from minority ethnic groups compared to 30.9% nationally - The school is staffed by 4 FTE teachers (including the headteacher), 8 PTE teachers supported by 1 FTE TAs, 7 PTE TAs, 1 School Business Manager, 1 Administrative staff, 7 midday staff and a caretaker.
+- The percentage of pupils eligible for Free School Meals (Ever 6 FSM%) is 8 = 4.6% compared to 23.0% nationally.
+The deprivation indicator is 0.042 compared to 0.21 nationally (2019).
+11 = 6.4% of children are from Service families. - Banks Road has 12 of the 17 ethnic groups. - Once children arrive at the school, they tend to stay for the whole of the Key Stage - As of March 2024 we had 30 (14.4%) children with SEND - 4 children have an EHCP plan - 11.5% of our pupils are from minority ethnic groups compared to 30.9% nationally - The school is staffed by 4 FTE teachers (including the headteacher), 8 PTE teachers supported by 1 FTE TAs, 7 PTE TAs, 1 School Business Manager, 1 Administrative staff, 7 midday staff and a caretaker.
 The caretaker is a male members of staff.
-Predominantly all of our staff are currently of white British heritage. - The performance of children from other ethnic backgrounds, with English as an additional language and who have free school meals is consistently at least in line with other learners.
+Predominantly all of our staff are currently of white British heritage. - The performance of children from other ethnic backgrounds, with English as an additional language and those who have free school meals is consistently at least in line with other learners.
+Over the last 2 years we have admitted children from Hong Kong families, many of who have little or no English.
+Although these children make good progress, they are not achieving age related attainment as a result of the language barrier.